apache/kylin/website/_docs/howto/howto_upgrade.md

 ## Upgrade from 2.4 to 2.5.0

 * Kylin 2.5 need Java 8; Please upgrade Java if you're running with Java 7.
-* Kylin metadata is compitable between 2.4 and 2.5.
+* Kylin metadata is compatible between 2.4 and 2.5.
 No migration is needed.
 * Spark engine will move more steps from MR to Spark, you may see performance difference for the same cube after the upgrade.
 * Property `kylin.source.jdbc.sqoop-home` need be the location of sqoop installation, not its "bin" subfolder, please modify it if you're using RDBMS as the data source.
 * The Cube planner is enabled by default now; New cubes will be optimized by it on first build.
 System cube and dashboard still need manual enablement.